chrishulbert/gondola/README.md

 Use 'crop240LetterboxThen169' to crop out baked-in 1:2.40 letterbox bars, then crop again to 16:9.

 Use 'crop235LetterboxThen169' to crop out baked-in 1:2.35 letterbox bars, then crop again to 16:9.

+Use 'scaleInside1920_1080MaintainingRatio' to shrink 4k input to 1080p, maintaining aspect ratio, so the height will potentially be < 1080 if it's wider than 16:9.
+Nothing is cropped.

 For TV shows placed in `New/TV` folder, use the following: